farin/JCloisterZone/notable-TODO.md

 * add debug options to limit tile pack size

-* add function for applying reducer on state (reverse apply)
-* rename updateXYZ to mapXYX, add it for everything and move it from mixins to state

 * implement zoom by single affine transrom on grid layer? probably no - problems with area checking

 * remove feature/meeple methods with state arg, eg isOccupied(state), put them rather on state

 * Tower, place tile, use same circular ares as for selecting follower

-* extract config to global singleton repository, eg Client or Application

-* is GameController needed for phases? could be game sufficient?
-Or should be gc placed on Game?

 * put capabilities and number of tile sets into saved game

-* eventually remove game/gc from Phase